Safeguard American Voter Eligibility Act (H.R. 22)

 Senate Majority Report:

-Is still being discussed in the senate
+Is still being discussed in the Senate

 House Majority report:

-Representatives - 216 yes
+Republicans - 216 yes

 Democrats - 4 yes